No Retreat, No Surrender 3: Blood Brothers

 No Retreat, No Surrender 3: Blood Brothers is a 1990 American action film directed by Lucas Lowe and starring Loren Avedon and Keith Vitali.
 While financed by Seasonal Entertainment, it does not have any narrative or character connection to No Retreat, No Surrender or the sequel, both directed by Corey Yuen.
+It is the third installment in the No Retreat, No Surrender franchise.

 Plot

 Terrorists hold a bank hostage with police surrounding the building.
 CIA agent Casey Alexander eventually saves the hostages, but is shot in the arm in the process.

 Meanwhile, Casey's father John, a retired CIA agent, learns that he is on a hit list.
 John, however, refuses protection from the CIA.

 At John's 65th birthday, Casey arrives before his brother, a martial arts teacher named Will.
 Will is wearing the Soviet flag on the back of his jean jacket.
 Casey tells John that the brothers got him an around the world flight for his birthday.
 Will, however, is mad that Casey will not admit that he is a spy and will not stop showing off his wealth.
 Casey says that he does not like the fact Will is wearing "Khrushchev's jacket" in front of the CIA.

 That night, John is subdued by men dressed in black.
 One of them is Colombian terrorist Antonio "Franco" Franconi, who wants to get revenge on John for his son's death in a mission years before.
 Aided by his number one man Russo, Franco kills John.
 When Will and Casey discover John's body, Casey vows to find out who is responsible.

 CIA director Jack Atteron refuses to give John's case to Casey, who, aided by an old friend in the IT department, nonetheless retrieves the file.
 While heading home, Casey is confronted by more terrorists, but kills them all with some help from Will.
 While Casey talks with the police, Will opens John's file, learns that Franco is in Florida and decides to go there alone.

 Will meets up with old friends at a martial arts school in Tampa and asks for their help in finding Angel, a recruiter for Franco's organization.
 Meanwhile, Casey looks for his old girlfriend Maria, who is also infiltrating Franco.
 At a bar that night, Will's friends beat up Angel's men.
 As Angel is about to be beaten down, Will faces off against them as part of the plan.
 Will calls himself "Jessie Roby" and Angel takes him to see Franco.
 Franco decides to test "Jessie".
 Will faces off against a thug, matches skills with Russo and passes the test.